abt12680/blog/openbsd/2018_11_15_absolute_openbsd_2nd.md

 * fstype，文件系统类型
 * fsize/bsize/cpg，fragmentation behavior of the filesystem on this partition. 参考 newfs(8)

+One interesting thing is that the disklabel can be considered a configuration file for formatting a disk.
+You could save this disklabel to a file, get an identical hard drive, write this label to that new disk, and perfectly duplicate the partitioning of the old disk on the new.

 ## 05 - The Boot Process

 ### single-user mode